finntegrate/knowledgebase/src/content/docs/project/charter.md

 * **Learning Just-in-Time**: Acquiring skills and knowledge as needed during development
 * **Drawing on Personal Experience**: Building on our own experiences as information users in the migrant context
 * **Testing with Community Members**: Engaging the Tribe Tampere network for feedback and validation
+* **Creating Cultural Connections**: Designing our system with meaningful ties to Finnish culture, making immigrants' first interactions with Finnish systems more welcoming

 ## Scope Definition and MVP Boundaries